Medications and Drugs

 You should not take this medication if you are allergic to amoxicillin (Amoxil, Trimox, Dispermox), clarithromycin (Biaxin), lansoprazole (Prevacid), or to certain other antibiotics.

-Tell your doctor if you have kidney or liver disease, myasthenia gravis, or if you are allergic to any drugs (especially any antibiotics).
+Before you take this medication, tell your doctor if you have kidney or liver disease, myasthenia gravis, or if you are allergic to any drugs.

-There are many other medicines that can interact with amoxicillin, clarithromycin, and lansoprazole.
-Tell your doctor about all your prescription and over-the-counter medications, vitamins, minerals, herbal products, and drugs prescribed by other doctors.
+There are many other drugs that can interact with this medication.
+Tell your doctor about all medications you use.
+This includes prescription, over-the-counter, vitamin, and herbal products.
 Do not start a new medication without telling your doctor.
+Keep a list of all your medicines and show it to any healthcare provider who treats you.

 Report Problems to the Food and Drug Administration